 Did Australian sport’s darkest day come too soon?

-Where are drugs in sport headed?
+Do the positives outweigh the negatives in the case of painkillers?
 (Image: Organised Crime And Drugs In Sport Report)

 Most people would say, given the magnitude of the findings in the report by the Australian Crime Commission this week, that it was a long overdue wake-up call for all of the major codes.